bitifet/sqltt/README.md

 > Templates*](https://www.npmjs.com/package/ppooled-pg#support-for-sql-tagged-templates)
 > so we could simply have wrote: ``db.queryRows(personnelSQL.insert,
 > newPerson)``.
+>
+> But this example was intended to work with most database libraries with
+> minimum changes.

 See *[Template API](#template-api)* secton for more details of available methods and their options.

 <!-- }}} -->

 USAGE MANUAL